*2015 values are based on the first three quarters of data using ICD-9-CM coding.

 Rates per 1,000 newborn hospitalizations are presented overall and by sex, expected payer, community-level income, and patient location.
 The rate includes the HCUP number of NAS-related newborn hospitalizations in the numerator and the total number of newborn hospitalizations in the denominator (with a multiplier of 1,000).
 The denominator is consistently defined with the numerator (e.g., rates for females use NAS and newborn hospitalization counts specific to females).

-Rates are suppressed for confidentiality when the denominator is less than 26 or the numerator is less than 11.
+Rates are suppressed for confidentiality when the denominator is less than or equal to 25.

 Cost per Stay (Median)